Online Payments

 Perhaps the most salient advantage comes from the fact that your clients will want to use e-payment solutions.
 This isn’t speculation, it’s backed up by hard evidence.

-According to a 2021 study covered by Insider Intelligence, 75% of respondents indicated that they would transfer one or more bills to electronic payments.
+According to a 2021 study covered by Insider Intelligence, 75% of respondents indicated that they planned to transfer one or more bills to electronic payments.
 This was true across all generations surveyed, but millennials were the strongest enthusiasts for the digital approach, with 87% wanting to make the switch to paperless.

 This is confirmed by data from fiserv, whose survey found that credit and debit cards rank the highest on consumers “nice to have” and “must have” lists for bill pay options.
 Among younger consumers, 95% prefer to use debit cards, 83% consider payment apps desirable, and 82% want mobile wallets.